TheOdinProject/curriculum/ruby/conclusion/project_ruby_final.md

 * [Illustrated rules of Chess](http://www.chessvariants.org/d.chess/chess.html)
 * [Chess notation for humans and computers](https://en.wikipedia.org/wiki/Chess_notation)
-* [A series of hints from RubyQuiz](http://rubyquiz.com/quiz35.html), where this was one of their challenges.
-You don't need these.
-Resist the temptation!
+* If you're feeling stuck, you should vist the community Discord!
+* You don't need this...  resist the temptation!
+Here is [a discussion of this problem from RubyQuiz](http://rubyquiz.com/quiz35.html).
+Be warned, this resource contains a blueprint for how to complete this project.
+That means, if you decide to peruse it, you won't get the opportunity to dig into this problem.